Problem

 exec sp_executesql @sql, N'@colName nvarchar(256)', @colName

-The server merely returns a result set of "SalesPerson".
-Trying to use a parameter for a tablename in a query causes the server to try to interpret the parameter as a table variable and gives an error like: "Msg 1087, Level 16, State 1, Line 3 Must declare the table variable "@tableName"."
+The server merely returns a result set of “SalesPerson”.
+Using a parameter for a table name in a query causes the server to try to interpret the parameter as a table variable.
+It gives an error like: “Msg 1087, Level 16, State 1, Line 3 Must declare the table variable “@tableName”.”

-So a procedure meant to run against an arbitrary table would need to actually build the SQL command by constructing the string.
+So, a procedure meant to run against an arbitrary table would need to build the SQL command by constructing the string.
 Other parts of that query could still be parameterized of course.
 A simplified example could look like:

 set @tableName = 'SalesData'